retaildevcrews/capi-in-codespaces/tilt-demo/README.md

 # view tilt ui
 # go to ports tab and open port 10350 in the browser to view tilt UI

+# other ports
-# 5000 is vote app running in docker compose
+# vote app running in docker compose
+#   UI = 5000
+#   redis = 6379
-# 31001 is result app running in kubernetes
+# result app running in kubernetes
+#   UI = 31001
+#   psql db = 5432
+# worker app is running on the host

 # in tilt UI
 # can also use the tilt UI to get to apps
 # each app has a link to the app
 # endpoints column when using the table view, top of page when using the details view

-# apps are groups together in the tiltfile configuration
+# click on the "Vote app" and "Result app" links in the Tilt UI to open in a new tab
+# The Results app shows 50/50 initially when there are no votes
+# Pick one of the options in te Vote app
+# Go back to the Results app and observe the change in the UI

+# Tilt was able to coordinate development of multiple apps, running in different environments.
+Get nice features like auto reloads and redeploys, single plane of glass UI with streaming logs, named links in UI, service grouping, and more.

 # type crtl + c to stop tilt